-Here you can find examples of the simple scenes showing the main features of the Varjo VR-1.
+Here you can find examples of the simple scenes showing the main features of the Varjo headset.
 You can freely copy code from the examples to your own project.
 The example project is supplied together with the Varjo Plugin for Unity.

 Note: Make sure to copy the example to your project before modifying it.
 These examples are constantly updated, and any changes might be overwritten.